Side Effects of Treatment for Gallbladder Cancer

 You will most likely have some discomfort or pain at and around the surgical incision (cut) for a few days or longer.
 Medication can help you feel more comfortable.
 Ask your doctor or nurse about pain relief.

 You will also feel tired or weak after surgery.
+If you had extensive surgery that affected organs around the gallbladder, you might have eating problems for some time after surgery.
 How long it takes to recover is different for each person.
 You may have to stay in the hospital for a while.

 Side effects of radiation therapy for gallbladder cancer